4 Mental Health is the parent company behind the Connecting with People training programs.

 The Connecting with People approach is an organisational response to tackling suicide and self-harm.
 It is robust approach that combines compassion and clinical governance.
 It involves developing awareness, knowledge and skills, whilst tackling stigma and building emotional resilience.

-Connecting with People provide a strategic approach to suicide prevention, using our experience of orgnisational development and community engagement.
+The Connecting with People training programs delivered by 4 Mental Health provide a strategic approach to suicide prevention, using our experience of organisational development and community engagement.

-• The Connecting with People was developed to:
+The Connecting with People training was developed to:

 - Provide a simple and consistent approach that can be applied across statutory care, third sector, community, service users and carers